nodejs/TSC/README.md

 responsibilities often extend far beyond Core and potentially even Node.js.

-The TSC also leads several efforts to improve the health and sustainability of the ecosystem but it not a long term host of ecosystem projects which are not integrated into Core development.
+The TSC also leads several efforts to improve the health and sustainability of the ecosystem but it is not a long term host of ecosystem projects which are not integrated into Core development.

-Each effort, project, and working group is autonomous.
+Each project and working group is autonomous.
 The scope of work and autonomy is described in their charter.
-The TSC works to increase communication and collaboration between these parts.
+The TSC works to increase communication and collaboration between all these parts.

 Adding a new project or working group can be done through a pull request.
 Since each group is autonomous any new group taking on responsibility from another